State Taxes

 Learn more about the Utah Gold Star License Plate

-Utah Disabled Veteran License Plate: The Utah Disabled Veteran license plate is available for Veterans who have a service-connected disability.
+UT Disabled Veteran Plate Utah Disabled Veteran License Plate: The Utah Disabled Veteran license plate is available for Veterans who have a service-connected disability.
 This plate does not provide handicapped parking space privileges.
 Veterans who require handicapped parking space privileges can request a disabled windshield placard by submitting a Utah Form TC-842, Disability Certification.
-This plate may be personalized with up to five alphanumeric characters.
+This plate may be personalized.

 Learn more about the Utah Disabled Veteran License Plate